shopgate/pwa/README.md

 [![GitHub release](https://img.shields.io/github/release/shopgate/pwa-unit-test.svg)]()
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This test suite is a configuration for Shopgate's [ReactJS](https://facebook.github.io/react/) projects.
+This test suite is a configuration for Shopgate's [React](https://facebook.github.io/react/) projects.

+**The unit test suite needs React to be installed in at least version ~16.2.0**

 This configuration uses [Jest](https://facebook.github.io/jest/) for running the tests.
-It is only an extension of the default Jest configuration and prepares your tests for any React PWA using the Shopgate Cloud.
+It is only an extension of the default Jest configuration and prepares your tests for any React PWA using the [Shopgate Cloud](https://developer.shopgate.com).

-## Dependencies

-The test suite has two peer dependencies.
-You need to install `enzyme@^2.9.1` and `jest@^20.0.4` together with this package.
-This can be seen in the installation step:

 ## Installation